Hansen's Sunday Notebook: Top coaching candidate Tommy Lloyd could find UA offer too good to turn down

 The list of clients at the Wasserman group ranges from basketball’s James Harden and golf’s Rickie Fowler to baseball’s Nolan Arenado.

 It also includes Arizona basketball coaching favorite Tommy Lloyd and UA football coach Jedd Fisch, both of whom are represented by agents in Wasserman’s stable of 175 representatives.
-Despite his UA ties, I learned Sunday that Ranne does not represent either Lloyd or Fisch.
-Lloyd is represented by Wasserman's Brad Williams, while Fisch is represented by Doug Hendrickson.
+Despite his UA ties, I learned Sunday that Ranne, the vice president, does not represent either Lloyd or Fisch.
+Lloyd is represented by Wasserman's Brad Williams, while Fisch is represented by Wasserman's Doug Hendrickson.

 True, Lloyd has a contract that guarantees he will replace Gonzaga head coach (and fellow Williams client) Mark Few, but Few is 58.
 As valuable as Lloyd is to the Zags — a blue-ribbon recruiter with few equals in college basketball — Few is the type of man who would tell Lloyd it might not be wise to wait another 10 or 12 years for him to retire.